 If an island stay is the ultimate escape, a stay in a lighthouse at the northern tip of a mountainous island four miles off the rugged west coast of Ireland should fulfil the dream very nicely.
 Especially when the island was once home to the pirate queen, Gráinne O'Malley

 Named after the samphire that grows on the seashore right on the restaurant’s doorstep, many guests travel specially to sample Head Chef Tom Walsh’s cooking, which he describes as ‘classical French cuisine with a modern Irish twist’.

 The closure of John and Julie Finn’s much-loved restaurant Dillon’s was a big loss to Timoleague, but it has proved to be Kinsale’s gain since they opened their new venture, Finn’s Table, in spring 2013 - and moved effortlessly into the top rank of a very competitive class

 Firehouse Bakery etc, The Delgany, Co Wicklow

-Stylishly renovated, the former Delgany Inn houses several independent businesses operating jointly as The Delgany – together, Romany Stone Restaurant, Firehouse Bakery, The Delgany Grocer and The Bungalow florist and gift shop make an enticing go-to destination
+Stylishly renovated, the former Delgany Inn houses several independent businesses operating jointly as The Delgany – together Firehouse Bakery and The Delgany Grocer and make an enticing go-to destination